n-grace-henry/MS-Thesis/feb_progress_log.md

 ## 2023-02-10
 Ran out of time last time I was working to evaporate the sample to dryness.
 Doing that today and I will add the 1 mL of 0.01N HCl.
 I will stop for now after this since the next stage is a little time consuming.

+## 2023-02-13
+Prepared column and did column purification on the one salmon sample